Gluesticks Blog

 wire cutters to trim stems from flowers, if needed.

-Note: I wanted to use these birds, but didn’t allow enough time for shipping.
-If you have the time, they’d be perfect!
-They have them on Amazon for bit more, but we needed enough for 28 headbands so the felt stickers were more within our budget.
+Note: I wanted these darling birds, but we needed enough for 28 headbands so the felt stickers were more within our budget.

 Make your own tea party hat to wear while sipping tea or pink lemonade with your friends!
 These little tea party hats are so simple, feminine, and sweet.
 They are the perfect activity to make with friends at birthday parties or sleepovers too!